 According to the Centres for Disease Control and Prevention, more than 30,000 people suffer from accidental injuries each year, while the World Health Organization says 5% of individuals die from their injuries – many of which can be avoided.

-The most common types of accidental injuries include those caused by slips, trips or falls, motor vehicle accidents, pedestrian and bicycle-related accidents, blunt force trauma, work-related accidents, chemical-related accidents, household accidents, food poisoning, and drug overdoses.
-As mentioned, many of these types of injuries can be prevented; as such, Dr. Ali Ghahary, a family physician from Vancouver, says patients should always familiarize themselves with risks and be aware of their surroundings at all times.
+The most common types of accidental injuries include those caused by slips, trips or falls, motor vehicle accidents, pedestrian and bicycle-related accidents, blunt force trauma, work-related accidents, chemical-related accidents, Dr. Ali Ghahary, a family physician from Vancouver, says patients should always familiarize themselves with risks and be aware of their surroundings at all times.

 In order to keep you and your family safe, Dr. Ali Ghahary recommends taking the following safety precautions: